CabStone Main Logo

 Definition and Benefits

-Wood veneer is a thin slice of real wood applied to a stable backing like MDF or plywood.
+Wood veneer is a thin slice of real wood applied by a custom cabinet maker to a stable backing like MDF or plywood.
 It delivers an authentic wood look without the cost or expansion issues of solid wood.

 Best Uses